emqx/emqx-docs/en_US/data-integration/data-bridge-mongodb.md

 This section demonstrates how to create a Connector to connect the MongoDB Sink to the MongoDB Server.

 The following steps assume that you run both EMQX and MongoDB on the local machine.
-If you have MongDB and EMQX running remotely, adjust the settings accordingly.
+If your MongDB is deployed elsewhere, adjust the settings accordingly.

 1. Enter the EMQX Dashboard and click **Integration** -> **Connectors**.
 2. Click **Create** in the top right corner of the page.